 - Pour your newly made oatmeal flour into a large mixing bowl and add the rest of the ingredients.
 Stir well.

-- Divide the batter equally among the 12 muffin tins.
+Divide the batter equally among the 10 to 12 muffin tins.
 (Nutrition information was calculated for 10 muffins)

 - Bake for 18-20 minutes.
 Remove from oven when a toothpick inserted in the center of a muffin comes out clean.